mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = 1.2.3 =
 * Requires WordPress 4.2 or greater for dismissible messages.
+* Improved documentation.
-* Tested with WordPress 4.3
+* Tested with WordPress 4.3.1, 4.4

 = 1.2.2 =
 * Status messages must be dismissed by user.
 Messages vanished after 4 seconds in previous versions.
-* Tested with WordPress 4.23
+* Tested with WordPress 4.2.3

 = 1.2.1 =
 * Maintenance release.